 This dish has enough protein in it that it can act entirely as a main course if you need it to.
 This would be a great way to get a healthy and cheap meal to last you a really long time.

-If you liked this recipe, make sure to also check out these recipes that I chose just for you!:
+If you liked this Belizean Rice and Beans Recipe, make sure to also check out these recipes that I picked out just for you:

 Ingredients